jamesm224/ProSynTaxDB-workflow/scripts/README.md

         8. CYCOGANNOTATIONS - CyCOG annotations as a txt file (should be present in info directory) -OPTIONAL - copy CyCOG faa and make logs directory for outputs

-7. Run the script first (a optional renaming script can be run 03_renamed_alignments.slurm to fix naming errors)
+7. Run the script first (a optional renaming script can be run 03_renamed_alignments.slurm to fix naming errors):

         sbatch main_run.sh